Hannah Senesh House

 Hannah Senesh was a young Hungarian Jew who immigrated to Israel in the 1930’s and settled in Kibbutz Sdot Yam, near Caesarea.
-During the Second World War she volunteered to be parachuted into Hungary, to fight the Nazis and hopefully rescue her mother.
-Unfortunatelly she was captured shortly after her landing and was executed.
-She was also known as a gifted poet, and some of her songs are popular to this day.
-The kibbutz runs a “Hannah Senesh House” in her memory, next to its local Archaelogical Museum.
+During the Second World War, she volunteered to be parachuted into Hungary to fight the Nazis and hopefully rescue her mother.
+Unfortunately, she was captured shortly after her landing and was executed.
+She was also a gifted poet, and some songs are still popular.
+In her memory, the kibbutz runs a “Hannah Senesh House” next to its local Archaeological Museum.

 Touring Hannah Senesh House